OSIPI/osipi/README.md

     pre-commit run --all-files
     ```
 **NOTE:**
-- Next times you commit changes, `pre-commit` will run the hooks automatically.
+- Next time you commit changes, `pre-commit` will run the hooks automatically.
-- Some of hooks automatically fix/format your files to specific standards.
+- Some hooks automatically fix/format your files to specific standards.
 If you see that some of your files have been changed after a commit, don't worry!
 It's just `pre-commit` doing its job.
   Add the changes and commit them again.

 For more details on how to contribute, visit the [Developer Guide](https://osipi.github.io/pypi/contribution/#making-a-pull-request-pr-to-the-osipi-package).